mosip/registration/docs/configuration.md

 registration-processor-print-text-file.json
 identity-mapping.json
 ```
-The `*-dmz` files are application only to [sandbox v2](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/sandbox-v2) installation.  [sandbox v3](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3) does not use them.
+The `*-dmz` files are applicable only to [sandbox v2](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/sandbox-v2) installation.  [sandbox v3](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3) does not use them.

 The above files are located in [mosip-config](https://github.com/mosip/mosip-config/blob/develop2-v2/) repo

 ## DB
 * `mosip.registration.processor.database.hostname`
 * `mosip.registration.processor.database.port`

 Point the above to your DB and port.
 Default is set to point to in-cluster Postgres installed with sandbox.

 ## Custom subprocess (flow)